jnodes/shenbury-ai/METADAO-LISTING.md

 3. Domain names, source code, and operational software
 4. Brand identity, marketing assets, and social accounts

+## DAO Governance

+All token purchasers will be subject to the Shenbury DAO LLC Operating Agreement, which governs the decentralized autonomous organization.
+The complete operating agreement is available in the project repository at [SHENBURY-DAO-OPERATING-AGREEMENT.md](SHENBURY-DAO-OPERATING-AGREEMENT.md).

 ## Contact Information

 For listing inquiries, please contact the Shenbury team through our official channels or reach out to MetaDAO co-founder Kollan House directly.